-As of February 3, 2021, 161 questions had been asked by bidders since August 11, 2020, the first day FAQs were posted.
+As of February 4, 2022, 146 questions had been asked by bidders since August 12, 2021, the first day FAQs were posted.
 All of these questions were answered in a timely fashion by NERA.
-The topics of questions included: (a) Applications, (b) Association and Confidential Information Rules, (c) Auction Rules, (d) BGS Supplier Master Agreement, and specifically section 15.9, (e) Pre-Auction Security and Credit, (f) Rates and (g) Data.
+The topics of questions included: (a) Applications, (b) Association and Confidential Information Rules, (c) Auction Rules, (d) BGS Supplier Master Agreement, (e) Pre-Auction Security and Credit, (f) Rates and (g) Data.
 NERA provided responses to all of these questions, which seemed to satisfy bidders.

 Answers to FAQs were posted publicly on the BGS website through mid-January.
-Starting on January 25, 2021, the Auction Manager sent answers to questions received only to Registered Bidders via email.
+Starting on January 19, 2022, the Auction Manager sent answers to questions received only to Registered Bidders via email.
 Bates White reviewed these FAQs as well.